OpenKore/openkore/plugins/reactOnNPC/trunk/doc/README.txt

 * msg_(number) (message|regexp)

 This is a list of attributes that specifies the lines of messages that should be checked on the NPC conversation.
-The number starts from 0 and increses in increments of 1.
+The number starts from 0 and increases in increments of 1.

 You can specify either a simple message or a regexp.

 *useColors (boolean flag) v.1.1.0

-By default, matching of NPC messages with the specified patterns on the msg_ attributes exclues the color codes (e.g. ^FF0000).
+By default, matching of NPC messages with the specified patterns on the msg_ attributes excludes the color codes (e.g. ^FF0000).
 If this attribute is set to 1, the pattern matching will include the color codes so you can inspect these codes on the process.

 *delay (seconds) v.2.0.0